bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Getting-Comfortable-With-Python-.md

     >>> import string
      >>> string.whitespace
-     ' \\t\\n\\r\\x0b\\x0c’
+     ' \\t\\n\\r\\x0b\\x0c'
      >>>

 Note: the characters are “ “ (space), \\\\t (tab), \\\\n (newline), \\\\r (return), \\\\x0b (unicode line tabulation), and \\\\x0c (unicode form feed).

-You’ve seen the different types of whitespace characters that can appear, but you mainly need to concern yourself with “ “, \\\\t, and \\\\n.
+You've seen the different types of whitespace characters that can appear, but you mainly need to concern yourself with “ “, \\\\t, and \\\\n.

 **Logical Lines of Code**

 Whitespace is used to denote the end of a logical line of code.
-In Python, a logical line of code’s end (a statement or a definition) is marked by a \\\\n.
+In Python, a logical line of code's end (a statement or a definition) is marked by a \\\\n.

     >>> first = “WebDevHub”
      >>> second = “School”
      >>> first + second
-     'WebDevHubSchool’
+     'WebDevHubSchool'
      >>> first \\
      … + \\
      … second
-     'WebDevHubSchool’
+     'WebDevHubSchool'
      >>>

 Note: how the REPL evaluates the expression first + second when I return on line 3.
 Below that, I can write one logical line of code over multiple lines by ending each line with a \\\\ character.
-That \\\\ character lets the Python interpreter that even though there is a newline, you don’t want it to treat it as the end of a logical line.
+That \\\\ character lets the Python interpreter that even though there is a newline, you don't want it to treat it as the end of a logical line.

-It’s important to understand that Python assumes meaning in newline characters when trying to interpret your code.
+It's important to understand that Python assumes meaning in newline characters when trying to interpret your code.

 **Code Blocks**